Carlton Ware World banner

 Repoussé pewter detail on pink LUSTRINE.

-So far, except for one jug, and one vase from a later date, all pewter overlay on Carlton Ware has been found on bowls.
+Most Carlton Ware with pewter overlay is to be found on bowls.
 Apart from LUSTRINE decorations, bowls with other lustre grounds have also been found with the metal embellishments.

 The two orange lustre decorations above used the earlier lustre, most often found on Carlton Ware's ARMAND LUSTRE range; the blue bowl, bottom right, used a matt glaze, which was introduced by the pottery c1928.